Key Points:

 Treating Fleas

-2. Oral Medications: Oral flea medications, like Bravecto, NexGard, and Simparica, are ingested by your dog and work systemically to kill fleas.
-These medications are often more effective for severe infestations as they kill fleas within hours and prevent reinfestation for several weeks.
+- Oral Medications: Oral flea medications, like Bravecto, NexGard, and Simparica, are ingested by your dog and work systemically to kill fleas.
+These medications are often more effective for severe infestations, killing fleas within hours and preventing reinfestation for several weeks.

 Treating Ticks

-4. Tick Collars: Tick collars provide long-lasting protection against ticks.
-The Seresto collar is a popular choice and is effective for up to eight months.
+- Tick Collars: Tick collars provide long-lasting protection against ticks.
+The Seresto collar is popular and effective for up to eight months.
 These collars are particularly beneficial for dogs that frequently venture into wooded or grassy areas.

 Prevention Strategies